 This service supplies medical providers staying in The Knight Center with transportation between the Knight Center and the Mid Campus Center (MCC) at the Medical School Campus.
 Please call 314-862-4777 between 9 a.m. and 5 p.m. to set up your roundtrip.
 Travel accommodations require 24-hour advance notice.

-Due to the university’s decision to move to alternate operations, the Parking and Transportation Office will be closed from March 23 through April 22, 2020.
-We anticipate reopening at 8:30 a.m. on Thursday, April 23.
+Due to the constraints brought about by the COVID-19 pandemic, the Parking and Transportation Office will be closed until further notice.
 We will be monitoring email and phone communications during this time.
-You can contact us at email@example.com.
+You may contact us at email@example.com.

 Open Parking on Danforth Campus

-Given WashU’s alternate operations plan instructing that only employees who are required to perform essential work that requires a physical presence at the university should report to their place of work, Parking and Transportation services has moved to “open park” operations.
-This change is effective immediately through 7 a.m. on April 23.
+Parking and Transportation Services has moved to “open park” operations and will continue such operations through July 31, 2020.
+This change is effective immediately.
 During this timeframe, parking in yellow permit or visitor designated spaces is allowed without permit/payment.

 Spring Break Storage